 The large deformable hydrostatic bearing has been modeled.
-The model of the kinematic behaviour granted insight on how a force distribution mechanism could be implemented.
-Investigating mechanical support structures in literature inspired the design of a whiffletree based bearing.
-While a comparison between multiple complaint pivots resulted in the choice of a cross flexure.
+This model of the kinematic behaviour granted insight on how a force distribution mechanism could be implemented.
+Investigating mechanical support structures in literature inspired the design of a whiffletree based bearing system.
+A comparison between multiple complaint pivots resulted in the choice of a cross flexure.
 Therefore a whiffletree with cross flexure elements as pivots proved to be a interesting option.
-And it proved to be capable of following wavy surfaces to some extent.
+The trade-off between loading and wave following capabilities shows that it is possible to design a deformable hydrostatic bearing to some extent.

 Therefore, it can be concluded that the research objective;